envoyproxy/envoy-perf/nighthawk/README.md

    --concurrency <string>
      The number of concurrent event loops that should be used.
-Specify 'auto' to let nighthawk run leverage all (aligned) vCPUs.
+Specify 'auto' to let Nighthawk run leverage all (aligned) vCPUs.
 Note that increasing this effectively multiplies configured --rps and --connection values.
 Default: 1.